 With the coming of autumn, our daily routines change, days become shorter and the weather gets colder.
 All of these factors affect the condition of our skin along with our diet and genes.
 Thankfully, there’s a whole list of things we can do to try and minimise the appearance of blemishes and breakouts.
 Here are a few handy tips.

 Don’t Over-Wash Your Face

 Don’t be tempted to use scrubs and face washes too often.
-If you use face scrub more than just once or twice a week, you will feel your face getting oilier.
+If you use face scrub more than just once or twice a week, you might feel your face getting oilier.

 This is because the product is drying out your skin, which starts to over-produce its own oil, clogging the pores as the result.

 Top Tip: Lightly wash your face twice a day and use a facial scrub only once a week.
 This will help stabilise your skin’s natural oil production.

 Picking or squeezing pimples prolongs the healing process and can lead to permanent scarring or even worse – cysts.